pleb/blog/posts/minimal-nextjs-blog-part3-show-post.md

 }
 ```

-This returns information which denotes all the paths under the `blog/*` slug that will need to be handled statically.

 ### Page content

-Now I've told Next.js how many pages exist under the `blog/*` slug route, I need to tell it what each page's props look like, as Next.js will pass the props to the page component to render the page for the given route.
-Thankfully, this is, again, pretty easy to do.
-I'll define my getStaticProps function like so:
+Now I've told Next.js how many pages exist under the `blog/*` slug route, I need to tell it what each page's props look like, as Next.js will pass the props to the page component to render the page for the given slug.
+Thankfully, this is pretty easy to do.
+I'll define my getStaticProps function which inspects the passed in blog slug and returns an instance of the corresponding React component props.

 ```ts
 export const getStaticProps: GetStaticProps = async (context): Promise<{ props: IBlogPostProps }> => {